chimericdream/worldofpannotia.com/src/_specific_magic_weapons/assassins-dagger.md

   casterLevel: "9th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_slay living_"]
+    spells: ["{% spell_link slay-living %}"]
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 18302
   marketPriceSpecial: ""
   costToCreate:
-    gp: 0
+    gp: 9302
-    xp: 0
+    xp: 720
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
+    This wicked-looking, curved _+2 dagger_ provides a +1 bonus to the DC of a Fortitude save forced by the death attack of an assassin.
 ---
-This wicked-looking, curved _+2 dagger_ provides a +1 bonus to the DC of a Fortitude save forced by the death attack of an assassin.
-; Price 18,302 gp; Cost 9,302 gp + 720 XP.